linhbngo/linhbngo/docs/csc-331/syllabus_slide.md

 As laptop style and model can vary, the following common (and free) software environment will be enforced for all lectures and programming assignments:

 - Virtual Environment: Oracle VirtualBox
-- Virtual OS for VirtualBox: Minix
 - Other software packages will be specified and installed inside the virtual OS as needed.
 </section>

 <section data-markdown>
 ### Course Materials
-- Lecture slides and example codes will be available online via links inside the course’ D2L page
+- Lecture slides and example codes will be available online via links inside the course' D2L page
 - Links to papers on subjects we will be discussing in class will also be listed and/or embedded in the slides.
 - West Chester University maintains extensive licensed products to academic publishers such as ACM, IEEE, Elsevier, and Springer, and many of the papers required for this course will be available through the library's online database.
 - Google Scholar is another excellent source for downloading preprint or open-source versions of papers.